 The workshop concludes with an hour-long public feedback talk and refreshments.
 If you are unable to join for the full afternoon workshop, please join us for the last hour, from 4-5 pm

 - Maksym Rokmaniko is an architect, designer, and entrepreneur.
 His research and design work explores new forms of urban living enabled by emerging technologies.
-He is the founder of the architectural practice Anarchitects (Kiev), a partner at The Center for Spatial Technologies (Kiev) and the project lead at DOMA (Berlin/Kiev), a blockchain-based, networked-ownership housing platform for the token economy.
+He is the founder of the architectural practice Anarchitects (Kiev), a partner at The Center for Spatial Technologies (Kiev) and the project lead at DOMA (Paris/Kiev), a networked-ownership housing platform for the token economy.

 - Francesco Sebregondi is a partner of DOMA, an architect and a researcher, whose work explores the intersections of violence, technology, and the urban condition.
 Since 2011 he is a Research Fellow at the award-winning practice Forensic Architecture, former Research Coordinator of the project (2013-2015), and co-editor of its first collective publication “Forensis: The Architecture of Public Truth” (Sternberg Press, 2014).
 Since 2015, he’s a CHASE-funded PhD candidate at the Centre for Research Architecture, Goldsmiths University of London, where his research examines the architecture of the Gaza blockade.
 In 2017, he was a participant in The New Normal speculative design programme at Strelka Institute in Moscow.
 Since 2017, he is also a Research Fellow at UCL’s Centre for Blockchain Technology.
 Francesco’s writings have been published in journals such as the Architectural Review, Volume, Footprint, the Avery Review, or City.
 He has taught a design studio at the School of Architecture, Royal College of Art (2013-2015).
 He lives and works between Paris and London.